 To better decide on the right bank for millennial needs, check out more details on each of these financial institutions.
 Here’s what you need to know about the best banks for young adults and millennials:

-Ally Bank offers the highest interest rate — 0.60 percent — on checking accounts with a minimum daily balance of $15,000, which makes it a contender for the best bank for millennials.
+Ally Bank offers the highest interest rate — 0.60% APY — on checking accounts with a minimum daily balance of $15,000 and 0.10% APY for balances below $15,000, which makes it a contender for the best bank for millennials.
 You don’t have to worry about monthly fees and you’ll pay nothing to send money with standard or expedited ACH transfers.